datamapio/story/culture/culture.md

 ## Process
 1. Choose a map
-2. Reference or Create the GeoID (get an understanding of the space)
+2. Reference or Create the GeoID (get an understanding of the space first before creating one)
 3. Create the REF file (reference file), publicly available.
    Explain in a README.md how
 4. Create & Store GeoJSON with GeoIDs